 Letter from the President Get the Flash Player to see this rotator.
 As President of Del Mar College, as well as a former student of this nationally-recognized institution, I am dedicated to providing educational opportunities to empower you to achieve your dreams.
-Del Mar College offers more than 190 degrees and certificate programs and enrolls some 22,000 credit and noncredit students each year to give you the education you need for the future you want.
+Del Mar College offers more than 200 degrees and certificate programs and enrolls some 25,000 credit and noncredit students each year to give you the education you need for the future you want.
 DMC is among the top 2% of institutions in the nation granting associate degrees to Hispanic students.
 While my vision is global, my focus is local, keeping College costs affordable to serve our diverse population of adult learners and dual credit student in addition to our recent high school graduates.
 I’m proud to report that more Coastal Bend high school graduates choose DMC than any other institution.
 Our wide variety of programs match current and emerging opportunities to prepare you for transfer or entering the workforce.
 Even in our challenging economy, DMC offers small, interactive classes and highly-qualified faculty with real-world experience.
 Del Mar offers you the knowledge, skills and career opportunities you deserve.
 As a student of this quality institution, I learned the wisdom shared by many alums, “If you can make it at Del Mar, you can make it anywhere.”
 If I can assist you to achieve your dreams, please contact me.
-Sincerely, Mark Escamilla, Ph.D.President p.s.: Please feel free to subscribe to my e-newsletter What's New, What's Next to stay up to date on big things happening at Del Mar College!
-Join our mailing list.
-Dr. Mark Escamilla Del Mar College President Since Dr. Mark Escamilla took the helm as president of Del Mar College in October 2008, the College has reached new milestones in academic excellence, fiscal responsibility, administrative performance and collaboration with other educational institutions, businesses and industries.
-District 4 of the National Council for Marketing and Public Relations named Dr. Escamilla “Pacesetter of the Year” in 2014 for promoting a positive image for the College.
+Sincerely, Mark Escamilla, Ph.D.President Dr. Mark Escamilla Del Mar College President Dr. Mark Escamilla took the helm as president of Del Mar College in October 2008, the College has reached new milestones in academic excellence, fiscal responsibility, philanthropy and collaboration with other educational institutions, business and industry.
+Dr. Escamilla’s vision propelled the Del Mar College Foundation to reach $21 million in total assets, raising $3.5 million per year for the past five years.
+During his tenure, Del Mar College grew to more than 12,000 individual academic students and 10,000 workforce and continuing education students per year.
+The College Capital Improvement Program currently encompasses nearly $300 million in voter-approved bonds for new campus construction and renovation.
+He successfully led the College’s reaffirmation of national accreditation in 2011, and five-year accreditation review in 2016.
+A Del Mar College graduate with bachelor’s and master’s degrees from Texas A&M University-Corpus Christi, he holds a Ph.D. in educational administration from The University of Texas at Austin.
+In 2009, he was selected as a “Distinguished Graduate of the Community College Leadership Program” from The University.
 In 2010, the Corpus Christi Caller-Times named him “Newsmaker of the Year.”
-He inspired College volunteers to launch a successful Capital Improvement Program that earned taxpayer approval of $157 million for new and renovated campus facilities.
-He steered the College through reaffirmation of its national academic accreditation with no recommendations for improvements.
-Dr. Escamilla led the institution to earn national awards for three tiers of financial accountability and budget transparency.
-Under his leadership, the Del Mar College Foundation joined the ranks of the top 100 community college foundations in the nation for overall assets and for annual fundraising.
-A Del Mar College graduate with bachelor’s and master’s degrees from Texas A&M University-Corpus Christi and a Ph.D. in educational administration from The University of Texas at Austin, he was selected as a “Distinguished Graduate of the Community College Leadership Program” from The University in 2009.
-Dr. Escamilla currently serves on the Executive Committee of the Texas Association of Community Colleges, the Corpus Christi Chamber of Commerce Board and the Art Museum of South Texas Board, among other commitments.
-He and his wife Jodi dedicate time to serve as school volunteers and sports coaches for their two sons, Benjamin and Lucas.
+Dr. Escamilla currently serves on the Legislative Committee of the Texas Association of Community Colleges among other commitments.
+He and his wife Jodi value their time with their sons, Benjamin and Lucas.
 Dr. Escamilla visits with Della Pierce, a retired employee from the Office of the Registrar and sister of late Professor Emeritus of English Mike Anzaldúa.
 Della returned to campus on April 23, 2013, to mark the establishment of the Mike Anzaldúa Memorial Scholarship.
 Photo by Cody Bahn, Foghorn Editor-in-Chief.